digitallyinduced/haskell-ux/README.md

 ## Contribute

-Please make a PR and add your own suggestions to this file :)
+Please make a PR and add your own suggestions to this file :) It's best to add actual real world error messages from a real world use case.

 ---